Reinvestment Fund Inc

 1. Philadelphia Food Justice Initiative: Currently not accepting applications; join mailing list at phillyfoodjustice@reinvestment.com for notification of next funding cycle

-2. Southeast Food Forward: Submit application through SmartSimple online portal by May 13, 2025.
-One application per organization.
+2. Southeast Food Forward: Submit application through SmartSimple online portal.
+Applications typically open in spring.
+One application per organisation.
 Contact information and account creation required at reinvestment.com/grants/southeast-food-forward/

 3. HFFI FARE Fund: Two-phase process